 Meet Eleanor (Ella, EllaJo, Little Miss Sunshine)!
-She is a vibrant, adventurous, and silly eight year-old with a huge, sunny personality.
+She is a vibrant and adventurous 11-year-old and our Little Miss Sunshine.

 Born in February of 2012, Ella spent her first summer surprising us with unexpected fevers, multiple ear infections, and an increasingly heavy sleep schedule.
 On September 2nd, she stopped nursing and simply couldn’t stay awake.
 We rushed our little six-month-old to the ER where she was quickly diagnosed with High-Risk Infant Acute Lymphoblastic Leukemia (ALL).
 Over the next few days, we watched helplessly as her tiny little body endured surgery, several scans, a bone marrow biopsy, multiple blood transfusions, and a host of chemotherapies.

-Little Miss Sunshine’s treatments were harsh on her tiny little body, but they had to be in order to save her life.
+Little Miss Sunshine’s treatments were harsh on her tiny little body, but they had to be to save her life.
 Some of these life-saving medicines come with the potential for serious side effects.
-As we have watched Eleanor grow into this amazing kid today, we have begun to recognize how important it is for us to also focus on finding ways to lessen the side-effects from treatment and improve quality of life for these little ones.
+As we have watched Eleanor grow into this amazing kid today, we have begun to recognize how important it is for us to also focus on finding ways to lessen the side effects from treatment and improve quality of life for these little ones.

 A recent study shows that because of the treatments they had as kids, more than 95% of survivors will have a chronic health problem and 80% will have severe or life-threatening conditions.

 Because of the treatments Ella had while her body and brain were starting to develop, she will face all kinds of life-long side effects, including life-threatening ones.
-She is having neurocognitive functioning problems associated with memory and executive functioning, attention, processing speed and learning retention resulting from her chemotherapies.
+Her chemotherapies are known to cause neurocognitive functioning problems associated with memory and executive functioning, attention, processing speed and learning retention.
 Eleanor is considered high-risk for cardiomyopathy, diabetes, hypertension, heart disease, osteoporosis, osteopenia, avascular necrosis, hemorrhagic cystitis, and secondary malignancies, including leukemias and melanomas.

-Today, Ella plays baseball, is in love with her gymnastics class and enjoys learning new music on her cello.
-She is always singing, dancing, whistling and sharing stories – it’s easy to pick her spunky voice out in a crowded room (it’s one of a kind full of life and love – just like her).
-She loves her big brother, she looks up to him, and enjoys playing and being super silly with him.
-Ella loves to paint & draw, she loves her books and her kitty cats.
+Today, Eleanor loves filling up her days with singing and dancing, theater, cello, science club, therapeutic horseback riding and art club.
+She is always whistling and sharing stories – and it’s easy to pick her spunky voice out in a crowded room (it’s one of a kind!).
+Ella loves to paint and draw; she loves books and her cats.
 She is absorbing the world around her and embracing all things beautiful.

 We are so lucky to still be able to bask in her light.
-After eight long years, we know that her medicines continue to work and are giving us more time with her.
+After eleven years, we know that her medicines continue to work and are giving us more time with her.
 She is in remission.
 Please join our fight – Eleanor’s fight – to help children in their battle against cancer and the life-long side effects they will face.
-Fight Ella, fight!

 Who do I live with?
-My parents, my big brother Benjamin, and my cute kitty cats Maggie and Sparkles.
+My parents, my brother, and my kitty cats Maggie, Sparkles and Figaro

-What I want to be when I grow up – Nurse & Mermaid-Unicorn
+What I want to be when I grow up – Nurse (and a Mermaid-Unicorn)